-I have to admit that, despite having visited Brno both on my own and with customers, I hadn't made it to the city's Spilberk Castle.
+I have to admit that, despite having visited Brno, I hadn't made it to the city's Spilberk Castle.
 I don't know why; it was always on my to-visit list and it is in the city centre.
 This month I at last made up the short hill to the formidable building.

 Spilberk Castle is home to the city's museum and an art gallery, which features local artists in a permanent exhibition and international artists in a temporary gallery.
 As I walked into a castle courtyard I encountered a huge blown-up soup can.
 Yes, Andy Warhol's amazing graphics are on display in the temporary gallery.

 The gallery was busy, but as I have observed elsewhere in the Czech Republic not so much that I could not enjoy the artworks fully.
 I doubt that it would be the same if the exhibition had been on in Britain.
 I had a rather limited view of Warhol's work based on his most famous works, but this exhibition showed Warhol to be more than just a showman, to be a brilliant artist.

 If you want to see a larger permanent exhibition of Warhol's work you can either go to New York or you can go to to the Warhol Museum in Medzilaborce in Eastern Slovakia.
 When Warhol was asked where he came from, he replied "Nowhere", suggesting that he created himself.
 He, of course, reinvented himself.
 He changed his name from Andrej Warhola to the anglicised Andrew Warhol.
 His parents were Czechoslovakian immigrants from a little village close to Medzilaborce.
 They were ethnically Ruthenian, an ethnic group related to the Ukrainians from that part of the Carpathians.